cxy199088/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

-Xinyu Cui is a PhD Candidate in Finance and Teaching Associate at The University of Manchester.
-His research interests include Asset Pricing, Market Anomalies, Hedge Funds, Institutional Investors, and Portfolio Management.
+I am a PhD Candidate in Finance and Teaching Associate at The University of Manchester.
+My current research focuses broadly on the trading behavior of institutional investors, including mutual funds, hedge funds, and their impact on financial market.
+I also assists various courses, including Cross Sectional Econometrics, Portfolio Investment, Financial Engineering, Financial Decision Making, etc.

+I am on the 2020-2021 job market and will be available for interviews during the next few months.